Yifan Wu

 Hi, I’m Yifan!

-I’m a final-year PhD student at Northwestern University, advised by Prof. Jason Hartline.
+I’m a postdoc with the EconCS group at Microsoft Research, New England.
+I obtained my PhD from Northwestern University, where I was advised by Prof. Jason Hartline.
 I received my B.S. in Computer Science from Turing Class at Peking University in 2020, where I was advised by Prof. Yuqing Kong.

 I have a broad interest in the intersections between theoretical computer science, AI, and economics.
-Recently, I focus on building a decision-theoretic framework for trustworthy AI.
+Recently, my research focuses on AI trustworthiness.

 My Research